rust-lang/book/second-edition/src/ch19-05-advanced-functions-and-closures.md

 tricky; we can't do it directly.
 In most cases where we may want to return a trait, we can instead use the concrete type that implements the trait of what we're returning as the return value of the function.
-We can't do that with closures, though; we're not allowed to use `fn` as a return type, for example.
+We can't do that with closures, though.
+They don't have a concrete type that's returnable; we're not allowed to use the function pointer `fn` as a return type, for example.

 This code that tries to return a closure directly won't compile: